minibolt-guide/minibolt/guide/lightning/lightning-client.md

 ### Wallet setup

-Start your SSH program (eg. PuTTY) a second time, connect to the Pi and log in as "admin".
+Start your SSH program (eg. PuTTY) a second time, connect to the PC and log in as "admin".
 Commands for the **second session** start with the prompt `$2` (which must not be entered).

 Once LND is started, the process waits for us to create the integrated Bitcoin wallet.